 Instead of spending 20 minutes relieving stress, your evening is filled with hot tub troubleshooting.

 When you buy a hot tub, you deserve to have a positive experience every time you soak.
 These tips will help you avoid common hot tub mistakes and keep your hot tub water clean, clear and ready to enjoy.

 Common Hot Tub Mistakes

 Your hot tub filter is a key component to keeping your spa water clean, clear, and ready to enjoy.
 The filter removes dirt, particles, and other large contaminants from the water.
 But your filter can only do so much if it isn’t clean.

 Master Spas recommends rinsing your filter once a month, and it should be replaced every six months.
 The EcoPur Charge Filtration System uses natural minerals, such as zinc and copper, to keep your water clean.
 The unique design and filter fabric helps catch the things you do not want in your water.

 How do you rinse your hot tub filter?
 Use a 5-gallon bucket filled with fresh water.
 Do not try to rinse your filter with water from your hot tub.
 You can also use your garden hose to remove large particles from the pleats of the filter.

 The water temperature of your hot tub can safely be turned up to 104 degrees Fahrenheit.
 However, leaving your temperature at the highest setting can affect how much it costs to operate your hot tub.
 Consider lowering the water temperature for the times when you will not be using your hot tub and especially when you might be on vacation.

-The WiFi module, which is a premium option for most Master Spas hot tubs, makes it easier to control the temperature and other settings.
+The WiFi module, which is a dealer-installed option for select Master Spas hot tubs, makes it easier to control the temperature and other settings.
 From the convenience of your smart phone, you can turn up the heat before you leave work.
 The water will be at your perfect temperature when you are ready to soak.

 Not Rinsing Your Swimsuit